 Childcare providers usually allow children to start in January, April and September.
 They are likely to be flexible about how you divide your child’s funded 15 hours across the week.
 You may be able to leave your child for up to seven and half hours a day, spread over a fewer number of days per week.

-Some working parents and carers of 3 and 4 year olds may be eligible for an additional 15 hours funded childcare on top of the existing free 15 hours early education entitlement.
+Some working parents and carers of 3 and 4 year olds may be eligible for an additional 15 hours funded childcare on top of the funded 15 hours early education entitlement.
 If they meet certain criteria, this is called the extended entitlement.

-If you quality, you will receive a code to take to your chosen provider.
+If you qualify, you will receive a code to take to your chosen provider.

 Watch this helpful video and then click the orange button below to apply: